foxzsz/raspberry-pi-e-Paper-Image-Display-Website/README.md

 ```
 If run successfully it will output that the Flask Webapp is running.
 To visit the website open the browser and enter 0.0.0.0:5000

-If approval of images is enabled ensure that you are connected via VNC Viewer or have the Tkinter window open to approve and decline images.
+If approval of images is enabled ensure that you are connected via `VNC Viewer` or have the Tkinter window open using `MobaXterm` to approve and decline images.

 ## Connecting to the website from other devices on local network
 Use the ip address of the raspberry pi in the url and add :5000 at the end of the url.